xenicsir/mipi_l4t_eg/README.md

 It also gives some hints to help integrating the drivers on other L4T versions and other carrier boards.

+The MIPI_deployment.xlsx sheet presents an overview of the supported cameras/SOM/carrier boards/L4T versions.

 ## Prerequisites for cross-compiling

 ### Host PC